sriram980980/InsightPilot/README.md

 ## 🔐 Configuration + Security

+> ⚠️ **POC SECURITY NOTICE**: This proof of concept implements basic security measures but lacks comprehensive authentication and authorization.
+Suitable for demonstration and testing purposes only.

 * Config stored in encrypted file (AES-256)
 * Windows Credential Store used to decrypt key material
 * Only schema metadata is cached, no raw data persisted
 * Query limits enforced: max 1000 rows or 24h time window
+* **NO USER AUTHENTICATION**: All users have identical access levels
+* **NO ACCESS CONTROL**: Database permissions are inherited from connection credentials
 * Cluster nodes use mutual TLS (optional for server mode)

 ## 🧱 Implementation Steps